 (2018) is available on AALL's website.

 Interested in guided audio practices?
 Mindful shared its list of Top 10 Guided Practices of 2017

 .Filippa M. Anzalone's article Zen and the Art of Multitasking: Mindfulness for Law Librarians (Law Library Journal, Fall 2015) explains mindfulness, its benefits, and a few exercises to get started.

 ' Mindfulness LibGuides suggest useful resources for both newcomers and practitioners.

 Are you a member of PLLIP-SIS?
 Members can view Wendy Maines (Thomson Reuters) webinar Mindfulness and the Law Firm Librarian.

 If you would like to get started with a webinar for librarians, Mindfulness and Engagement (recorded June 2017) covers burnout and mindfulness practice.
 Facilitators Dr. Richard Moniz and Martin House also lead ALA e-courses on mindfulness.

 NOCALL's 2016 Spring Institute included a session on Mindfulness Meditation and Law Libraries

 .
+Tim Iglesias (USF Law) led the session.
 The video is available on NOCALL's YouTube

 The Consortium for Mindfulness in Legal Education offers a webinar